I originally shared this on my old blog in March 2019.

 Problem: A personal life issue

 If you can’t seem to push through your writer’s doubt, that may be a sign that there is a larger problem at play.
 When something important is wrong in your personal life, it can destroy your ability to write.
 You might be facing a mental or physical illness, a broken relationship, a triggered past trauma, or another stressful situation.

 Solution: Take care of yourself

-Consider the issues in your life that could be throwing off your creative flow. #OCDStory is not only a challenging project that triggers past traumas for me, but when I first wrote it, I was unknowingly at the forefront of a horrific health crisis.
-My inability to focus and my growing anxiety as I stumbled through my first and second drafts were early warning signs of severe autistic burnout.
+Consider the issues in your life that could be throwing off your creative flow.
+The previously mentioned book was not only a challenging project that triggered past traumas for me, but when I wrote it, I was unknowingly at the forefront of a horrific health crisis.
+My inability to focus and my growing anxiety as I stumbled through my first and second drafts were early warning signs.
 By the time I realized that my body was failing me, it was too late to prevent the years-long nightmare that would alter my reality forever.
-While I’m very proud of the work I’ve done with #OCDStory, it has taken me seven brutal years to reach a point where I’m sharing it with my beta readers.
-This book will always be associated, for me, with suffering.
+While I’m very proud of the work I did, that book will always be associated, for me, with suffering.